The whole world …

 Through the air

 We wish it were a thing of the dim and distant past – the mobile coverage gap.
-By the end of 2021, we were able to provide 99 percent of households in Germany with fast LTE – more than any other network provider.
+By the end of 2021, we had outdone all other network providers by bringing fast LTE mobile communications to 99 percent of households in Germany.
 The remaining gaps are to be filled as quickly as possible.
 To achieve that, we aim to get more than 1 500 new cell sites up and running each year.
 That’s sometimes easier said than done, though, because building or legal regulations mean masts cannot be erected everywhere they are required.
 To close the final gaps in the mobile network, we are using various levers:

 To expand the network infrastructure more quickly and cost-effectively, we are sharing mobile masts with our competitors.